AlekSi/talos-rfcs/002-key-management.md

 ## Summary

-This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, git commit signing, and SSH access.
+This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, git commit signing and git merging workflow.
 Other related topics will be discussed in future RFCs.

 ## Motivation